ElsaDevOps/ElsaDevOps/README.md

 🔭 I’m currently working on ...
-- Building a custom Prometheus exporter for Headscale and Tailscale
+- Building a [custom Prometheus exporter](https://github.com/ElsaDevOps/Observability-EKS) for Headscale and Tailscale, which will be deployed to EKS
 - Learning [Go](https://github.com/ElsaDevOps/go-learning)
 - Learning [Kubernetes](https://github.com/ElsaDevOps/Kubernetes)